 How to Apply

-Please submit the following application materials by PDF attachments only: a letter of interest, a résumé, names and contact information of three references, and a PDF portfolio containing 8-10 examples of graphic design work.
+Please submit the following application materials by PDF attachments only: a letter of interest, a résumé, names and contact information of three references, and a PDF portfolio containing 8-10 examples of graphic design work (no larger than 19 MB).
 Send materials to email@example.com.

 Frequently Asked Questions